AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-sitecore-pages.md

 ---
 unique-page-id: 18874747
-description: Adding Marketo Measure Script to Sitecore Pages - Measure - Product Documentation
+description: Adding Marketo Measure Script to Sitecore Pages - Marketo Measure - Product Documentation
 title: Adding Marketo Measure Script to Sitecore Pages
 exl-id: 87ce1857-7532-45a7-8c39-255c6118b50a
 ---
 # Adding Marketo Measure Script to Sitecore Pages {#adding-marketo-measure-script-to-sitecore-pages}

-Content management systems can require additional steps beyond standard script implementation for Bizible to recognize form submissions.
-The process below outlines how to add the Bizible javascript to your Sitecore pages.
+Content management systems can require additional steps beyond standard script implementation for Marketo Measure to recognize form submissions.
+The process below outlines how to add the Marketo Measure javascript to your Sitecore pages.

 For sites with Sitecore pages: